-The best HBO Max shows and movies deliver quality streaming entertainment right into your home.
-HBO Max is one of the newest streaming services on the block, but it's already got an enviable library of content culled from WarnerMedia's archives.
-That includes current HBO shows like Euphoria, which stars recent Emmy winner Zendaya, and the buzzworthy Lovecraft Country.
+The best HBO Max shows and movies deliver high-quality streaming entertainment right into your home.
+HBO Max is one of the newer streaming services on the block, but already our favorite thanks to a library of content culled from WarnerMedia's archives.
+And Warner Bros. is releasing all of their 2021 movies on HBO Max on the same day as they open in theaters.

-HBO Max is hoping to rank among the best streaming services, right up there with Netflix and Disney Plus, by offering content from its iconic brands, including Warner Bros. film and television studios, CNN and the Turner suite of cable networks (i.e. TNT, TBS, TCM).
+HBO Max has as much to offer as any of the other best streaming services, right up there with Netflix and Disney Plus.
+It's able to compete thanks to content from iconic brands, including Warner Bros. film and television studios, CNN and the Turner suite of cable networks (i.e. TNT, TBS, TCM).

 With HBO Max, you can binge any of HBO's acclaimed prestige dramas, like Game of Thrones; the entirety of hit sitcoms Friends and Big Bang Theory; fresh new originals; and Oscar-winning classic films and recent superhero blockbusters.